DCurro/Xcode-CPP-Shortcuts/README.md

 * Shortcuts
 *
     `Ctrl + I`
-    Insert `#import` declaration for a symbol under the cursor
+    Insert `#include` declaration for a symbol under the cursor
     (Edit > Insert Include)